GMkonan/githubAutomation/README.md

 A small script to make the process of starting your projects faster.
-I made this for myself since I use windows with git bash and the process of creating a project set was kinda boring after the 200 time, So this is script is made with my way of starting a project, create the repo, readme, push to github BUT also create a note file in markdown with a simple structure that I use to start my projects.
-If you get to like the way I do feel free to use the script :)
+I made this for myself since I use windows with git bash and the process of creating a project set was kinda boring after the 200 time, So this is script is made with my way of starting a project, create the repo, readme, push to github BUT also create a note file in markdown with a simple structure that I use to start my projects.You can use this command if you already have the folder and/or the note file created too.If you get to like the way I do feel free to use the script :)

 ## Getting Started